banderasjuan/banderasjuan/README.md

 ## Hi there!👋 I'm Juan 👨🏼‍💻

-Recently graduated Data Scientist with a passion for turning data into actionable business insights.
+Data Scientist with a passion for turning data into actionable business insights.

 🔍 What I Do